JeanCruzC/schedules/README.md

 ## Time Slot Resolution

-Schedules are represented using 7×24 matrices. **Each slot corresponds to one hour** and this is the only resolution supported by the optimizer.
-If a different `slot_duration_minutes` value is supplied in the JSON configuration the loader now raises a `ValueError`.
-The bundled examples therefore keep `"slot_duration_minutes": 60` and all demand and pattern data operate at hourly resolution.
+Schedules are represented using 7×24 matrices. **Each slot corresponds to one hour** and this remains the resolution used by the optimizer.
+However `load_shift_patterns()` can parse configurations with smaller slots as long as the value divides 60 (for example 30 or 15 minutes).
+When the optional `slot_duration_minutes` argument is supplied it overrides any per‑shift setting.
+The examples show both hourly and 30‑minute resolutions.

 With hourly slots the JEAN profile can produce over a thousand possible patterns when all shift types are enabled (around 1360 for a full seven‑day demand).
 Coverage calculations now use compact integer arrays to keep memory usage low during optimization.